jekhokie/raspberry-noaa-v2/README.md

 The original raspberry-noaa was tested on Raspberry Pi 2 and up.
 However, while this compatibility may have been maintained with raspberry-noaa-v2, ~~this version was developed and tested on a Raspberry Pi 4 - it has not been exhaustively tested on other variants of Raspberry Pi (but if you get it working on a version, please do submit a PR and mention it so this document can be updated!).~~, this version works on Pi 3, Pi 4 and Pi 5, and the variants of these models.
-If you can install Debian Bookworm or Bullseye, it will probably work.
+If you can install 64 bit Debian Bookworm or Bullseye, it will probably work.

-As of September 2023, raspberry-noaa-v2 can also be installed on regular 64-bit computers running any Debian Bookworm-based distro. ~~It has been developed and tested on LMDE 6 "Faye" which I also recommend for users coming from Windows, as it has many similarities.
+As of September 2023, raspberry-noaa-v2 can also be installed on regular 64-bit computers running **ANY** Debian Bookworm-based distro. ~~It has been developed and tested on LMDE 6 "Faye" which I also recommend for users coming from Windows, as it has many similarities.
 It can be downloaded here: [https://mirrors.layeronline.com/linuxmint/debian/lmde-6-cinnamon-64bit.iso](https://mirrors.layeronline.com/linuxmint/debian/lmde-6-cinnamon-64bit.iso)~~ After providing Bookworm support, the recommended version for PCs running RN2 is plain old Debian Bookworm.
 Desktop environment (like Gnome, KDE, Cinammon, XFCE...) doesn't matter, it only has to be 64-bit Debian.

 If you test with another OS - again, please submit a PR and let us know how it works out!